The RTT Collaborative provides free and fee-based services to individuals and organizations.

 Free Tool for Determining Community Capacity for Residency Education

 Our approach to residency design and development is organic and place-based.
-For an overview presentation regarding this approach, see Rural Program Development.
-For an outline of this process for academic-community engagement and collaborative decision-making and a portfolio of tools and links to additional resources download this PDF with attachments.
-This is a free resource, developed in collaboration with Western Montana Family Medicine Residency and funded in large part by a HRSA Residency Training in Primary Care grant #D58HP23226 and the RTT Technical Assistance Program has been refined in use over the past 3 years.
+For a published commentary on this approach, click here.
+For an outline of this process for academic-community engagement and collaborative decision-making and a portfolio of tools and links to additional resources download this.
+TREES-2022-with-WORD-and-EXCEL-attachments.pdf (872.67 KB pdf) This is a free resource, first developed in 2016 in collaboration with Western Montana Family Medicine Residency and funded in large part by a HRSA Residency Training in Primary Care grant #D58HP23226 for the RTT Technical Assistance Program, the tool has been refined in use over the past 7 years.
 Initially named CERE-R it has been renamed “TREES” for Training and Rural health professions Education that is community Engaged and Sustainable.

 Formal and Informal Consultation

-Start with an email and request a 15-30 minute free phone call
+Start with an emailor complete a service request RTTC Service Requestto request a free 15-30 minute call

 As a network of programs and individuals with experience in professional education and health practices in rural areas, one of our most important assets is the distributed knowledge and technical expertise represented by our participants.
-Such knowledge is integral to the sustainability and improvement of education for health professionals in rural places, and the RTT Collaborative is committed to making that knowledge easily accessible in both formal and informal ways.
+Such knowledge is integral to the sustainability and improvement of education for health professionals in rural places, and The RTT Collaborative is committed to making that knowledge easily accessible in both formal and informal ways.
+For pointers on how to ‘consult wisely’: Consulting-Wisely-Summary.pdf (165.89 KB pdf)

 Communications and Knowledge Sharing

-Get connected through a listserv and quarterly newsletter
+Get connected through our mailing list and newsletter

-In order to be a truly collaborative organization, we publish a quarterly newsletter, maintain a private LinkedIn networking group and a public Facebook page, and use a Google Group for email notifications via a Google listserv.
+In order to be a truly collaborative organization, we publish a quarterly newsletter, maintain public LinkedIn and Facebook pages, and utilize our mailing list to reach our audience.
 These channels allow us to become more collaborative, and give both participating and nonparticipating programs an easy and effective means to communicate, innovate, and problem solve.
+To join our communications and knowledge sharing platforms, please subscribe to our mailing list here.